 Protecting natural teeth is an essential part of comprehensive dentistry.
-When oral conditions occur, prompt treatment with the proper restoration is beneficial and can improve future oral health.
+When teeth begin to break down or are lost altogether, prompt treatment with the proper restoration is beneficial and can improve future oral health.

 Two of the most common dental restorations we use at North Brisbane Dental Clinic include dental crowns and bridges.

 Dental Crowns to Protect Teeth